mpal9000/jsig/README.md

  - Throwing functions like `(paramName: Type) => Type, throws: TypeError|DOMException`.
 Currently the type checker does not track throws vs not throws in the system.
 Punting on adding throwing syntax as part of function until we implement something for it.
  - Dependencies like `signatureName() => Type, requires: functionA`.
 Dependencies have no semantics in the type checker. both dependencies and throws could be implemented as function meta data on the function AST.
  - Function interface.
 Currently we do not fully support intersections of functions, aka function overloading.
 We also do not support function intersections with objects
- - interface with methods.
-This syntax is ambigious.
-Is it a constructor and methods or is it a function with properties on it...
  - Limited builtin type support, we do not support arbitrary javascript value expressions, only strings and numbers.
  - Predicate literals like `interface Integer (number) => number === parseInt(number, 10);`.
 This effectively requires the type system to be dependently typed and even then it wouldn't allow for arbitrary javascript functions.
  - Type composition.
 There is limited support for `&` in the type system so I've not yet added support for the spread syntax.